AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-ios/solving-problems/access-issues.md

 sidebar_position: 4
 ---

-Some users can't use their AdGuard VPN subscription purchased through the App Store.
+Some users can’t use their AdGuard VPN subscription purchased through the App Store.
 This issue may occur in two cases:

 - if you use a different account for App Store purchases
 - or if you have hidden your email address from app developers